Wassim-dxdydz/inventree-nfc-plugin/docs/usage.md

 # Usage

-This document explains how to use the nfc plugin after installation.
+This document explains how to use the NFC plugin after installation.

 ## Overview